Harry's story: overcoming severe depression

 I've seen a huge improvement in my mental health and am a completely different person as a result.
 My depression is still there, I think it always will be, but I can manage it to the extent that it doesn't affect my ability to function in day-to-day life.

-No one should suffer alone
+No one should struggle alone

 There are so many other people just like me who struggle with depression and that is why it is so important to raise awareness in order to prevent others from reaching the same horrible depths that I did.
 The work the Mental Health Foundation does in this regard is vital.